2: mid-Holocene case#

 The Holocene is an interglacial period, marked by receding ice sheets and rising greenhouse gases that were accompanied by changes in the Earth’s orbit around the Sun.

-Today, we will use CESM to investigate influence of mid-Holocene orbital forcing on climate.
+Today, we will use CESM to investigate influence of mid-Holocene orbital forcing on the atmosphere.

 Click here for hints

-What is the compset for fully coupled mid-Holocene run?
+What is the compset for atmosphere-land coupled mid-Holocene run?

 Use